 What is homeowners insurance?

 If a tree falls on your roof, a fire destroys your kitchen or a friend is injured slipping on your rug, the insurance policy pays the bill.
-And if a fire means you can’t live at home while it’s being repaired, insurance pays for a hotel and food.
+That's a property damage claim.

 What is the purpose of homeowners insurance?